 Certification for the courses is Government approved.
 Upon completion, trainees undergo apprenticeship training in their relevant trades at RCW with a monthly stipend of Rs 7,000, post which they can earn a minimum average wage of Rs 15,000-18,000 a month in permanent employment.
 This helps them to recover their course expenses in a very short time.

-With over one thousand two hundred fifty-six students passing out till 2020, the institute has helped power the economic engine in and around RCW's adopted areas in Sedam.
+With over one thousand three hundred and eight students passing out till 2021, the institute has helped power the economic engine in and around RCW's adopted areas in Sedam.
 Around 40% of KPITI trained youth are absorbed at RCW every year (including for apprenticeship, contract skilled laborers and permanent workmen) and rest find employment in other industrial units in Gulbarga or in other parts of the country after pursuing higher studies, and some choose self-employment.